autometrics-dev/autometrics-py/examples/fastapi-with-fly-io/README.md

 - description (can be left empty)
 - author (you can leave empty or use the default value)
 - license (which I will set to MIT, but can be left empty )
-- Compatible Python version should be at least python 3.8 or higher
+- Compatible Python version should be at least Python 3.7 or higher
 - defining dependencies interactively: which we won't do
 - defining development dependencies interactively: which we won't do either
 - for confirmation of the generation (Which should be answered with the default yes)